Moving Abroad Checklist 2: Researching Your New Country in…

 During the time I lived and worked in Doha, most of the company staff were foreigners.
 It was just a reflection of the country’s demographic, largely made of immigrants.

 Breno had a respectable curriculum.
-Graduated is the USA, in one of the top universities in his area, worked for the pride-company of the Brazilian aerospace industry and despite being young (he was just slightly older than I was), had a list of achievements uncommon for his age.
+He Graduated in the USA, from one of the top universities in his area, worked for the star-company of the Brazilian aerospace industry and despite being young (he was just slightly older than I was), had a list of achievements uncommon for his age.
 He also looked slightly like a frat boy coming out from a B-class American comedy.
 Breno was a very easy-going person, making funny jokes about all things.

 Hey Levi!
 What’s up?
 What about we go for some drinks?

-Breno knew nothing about expat life in qatar
+Breno knew nothing about expatriate life in Qatar

 Why?